Should co.za be added to a company logo?

 A few years ago when having a company website was still a luxury, it was seen as a good branding idea to add a ‘.co.za’ or a ‘.com’ or ‘.net’ to your logo.
 This meant people would know immediately that they could visit your website and find out more about what you do and offer online.

-Nowadays however, it is accepted that most companies have online presences and today you can find details and information on just about any company you are looking for.
+Nowadays however, it is accepted that most companies have an online presence and today you can find details and information on just about any company you are looking for.
 So, is it really still then necessary to add a ‘.co.za’ or ‘.com’ to your logo to let your clients know you are online?

 We feel that there are scenarios where it is a good idea where the ‘.co.za’ is used in the company’s logo, and it adds a certain aesthetic to the brand.
 This can be found in sites or companies whose brand name is a common word that benefits from using the “.co.za” in the brand identity, for example ‘cars.com’.
 For some companies like Amazon the “.com” is essential as it’s an online company operating in many countries and the URL in the logo is a strong identifier to what country portal of Amazon you are using.
 E.g. ‘amazon.co.uk’ But Amazon is a massive company and in it’s own league; so it’s not really wise to use as a yardstick when considering leaving or dropping your ‘.co.za’.